The concession for staff historically provided with living accommodation as ‘Representative Occupiers’ is being withdrawn from 6 April 2021.

 Schools should consult with their tax advisers where they have particular issues or where they need to review their accommodation benefits in light of the change in April 2021.

-For more information, contact Caroline Harwood or your usual Crowe contact.
+For more information, contact your usual Crowe contact.
 Visit our dedicated page for schools to find out how we can help you.